tomasherceg/dotvvm-docs/Pages/how-to-start-upgrade-to-2-0.md

     public void ConfigureServices(IDotvvmServiceCollection options)
     {
-        // paste the body of the lamda here options.AddDefaultTempStorages("Temp");
+        // paste the body of the lambda here options.AddDefaultTempStorages("Temp");
     }